jomare1188/improved-octo-couscous/README.md

 Three-month-old sugarcane seedlings of genotypes IACSP95-5000 and IACCTC07-8008 obtained through vegetative propagation from groups W, T and M were transplanted into 12 L pots containing red-yellow latosol and fertilized.
 Cultivation was carried out in a greenhouse with daily irrigation.

-At two months of age (from transplant), plants were divided and drought treatment was initiated in both genotypes (total of 12 groups) (Fig. 2):
+At two months of age (from transplant), plants were divided and drought treatment was initiated in both genotypes (total of 12 groups):

 ## Treatment Groups